BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 As different as these three figures may appear---the ranter on the market square, the calculator in the server room, the exhausted person on the sofa---they share a common root: the inability to live with the contingency of life.
 All three want certainty.
-One fights for it through enemies, another calculates it through machines, the third finds it in the renunciation of all hope.
+One fights for it through enemies, another calculates it through machines, and the third finds it in the renunciation of all hope.

 In this darkness we look at ourselves and see only deficiencies.
 The human being no longer appears to us as a continually changing riddle of openness, but as a flawed, inadequate disruptive factor to be optimized away.